Patrick Roblin was born in Paris, France, in September 1958. He

 In 1984, he joined the Department of Electrical and Computer Engineering

-at The Ohio State University (OSU), Columbus, OH where is
+at The Ohio State University (OSU), Columbus, OH where he

 is currently a Professor.
 His present research interests